 Link to view program is here.
 Please scroll down to the "Navigating Complex Grid Interconnection Requirements" section.

-Cyber Security for Smart Grids: Build a Successful Business Plan and Model It is estimated that over $150 billion is lost each year in power outages on an electrical system that hasn't been updated in nearly a century.
+It is estimated that over $150 billion is lost each year in power outages on an electrical system that hasn't been updated in nearly a century.
 The implementation of smart technologies is revolutionizing the production, transmission, and consumption of electricity in the United States and affecting homes and businesses across the nation.
 The transformation to a smarter grid will increase the reliability, efficiency, and security of the country's electrical system; encourage consumers to decrease their electricity use; reduce greenhouse gas emissions; and allow the integration of all energy sources into the grid of tomorrow.
 Join the discussion as our panelists discuss the issues and challenges of cyber security and smart grid business development in New York State.
 Invited panelists include:

 Sanjay Goel, Director of Research, The New York State Center for Information Forensics and AssuranceRobert Heverly, Assistant Professor of Law, Albany Law School Mary Reidy, Lead Engineer for Smart Grid, National Grid Ryan Smith, Manager of Infrastruture Services, New York Independent System Operators Pradeep Haldar, Director, the Energy & Environmental Technology Applications Center